dezzak/lmld-constitution/constitution.md

 (g) The Local Party's Agent or Organiser.

 5.4.
 The Executive Committee may co-opt up to four (4) additional members, for a term expiring not later than the next following AGM.
-The power of co-option shall be used, inter alia, to ensure if possible that no more than two-thirds of the Executive Committee (other than under Sections 5.3 (c) - (g)), are of the same sex, and that there is fair representation of under represented communities in the locality, taking into account race, religion, age, disability, gender or sexual orientation and that this would create a composition of the Executive that reflects the community the Local Party serves.
+The power of co-option shall be used, inter alia, to ensure if possible that no more than two-thirds of the Executive Committee (other than under Sections 5.3 (c) - (g)), are of the same sex, and that there is fair representation of under represented communities in the locality, taking into account race, religion, age, disability, gender or sexual orientation and that this would create a composition of the Executive that reflects the community the local Party serves.

 5.5.
 The Honorary President is entitled to attend all meetings of the Executive Committee.
 Meetings of the Executive Committee shall be open to members of the Local Party as space permits.

 5.6.
 The Executive Committee may fill any vacancy occurring among the Officers or the Ordinary Members.
-Any vacancy in the Chair shall be filled from the existing Executive Committee members.
+Any vacancy in the Chair shall be filled from amongst the existing Executive Committee members.
 The Secretary shall within seven days notify any change of Officers to the Regional Party and to the Chief Executive of the Federal Party.

 5.7.
 The Executive Committee may assign special responsibilities to any of its members, including duties which would otherwise pertain to one of the Officers.